 Teen Pregnancy Prevention & Sexual Health

-Although Oklahoma is seeing a steady decrease in teen births, the state’s rate of 27.4 births per 1,000 females aged 15-10 is still significantly higher than the national average at 16.7 in 2019.3 Compared to other states in the nation, including the District of Columbia, Oklahoma ranked 4th highest for teen birth rates for teens ages 15-19 year in 2019.3
+There has been a steady decline in teen births in Oklahoma over the last two decades; the teen birth rate for females aged 15-19 decreased 12% between 2019 and 2021.
+However, the state’s rate of 24.1 births per 1,000 females aged 15-19 was still significantly higher than the national rate at 13.9 in 2021.2 Compared to other states in the nation, including the District of Columbia, Oklahoma ranked 4th highest for teen birth rates for teens ages 15-19 year in 2021.2

-Teens need to have access to medically accurate, comprehensive information in order to make responsible decisions for their future.
-The Maternal and Child Health Service (MCH) provides oversight to the following teen pregnancy prevention programs across the state: Oklahoma Healthy Youth, Personal Responsibility Education Program (PREP), and Pregnancy Assistance Fund (PAF).
-With the support of local county health departments, these programs offer evidence-based sexual health curricula to public schools in Oklahoma, Tulsa, and 34 other counties with high teen birth rates.
+Teens need to have access to medically accurate, comprehensive information to help them make responsible decisions for their future.
+The Maternal and Child Health Service (MCH) provides oversight to two teen pregnancy prevention programs in the state, Oklahoma Healthy Youth and Personal Responsibility Education Program (PREP).
+With the support of local county health departments, these programs offer evidence-based sexual health curricula to public middle and high schools in Oklahoma, Tulsa, and 64 other counties with high teen birth rates.